 An exception is where a study is planned as a single centre study with an NHS Sponsor (i.e. there is a single participating NHS organisation and it is the same as the NHS Sponsor for the study).
-In this specific scenario, a UK Local Information Pack and Organisation Information Document is not required.
+In this specific scenario, a UK Local Information Pack is not required.

 A key component of the UK Local Information Pack is the Organisation Information Document.
 This replaces the NHS Site Specific Information (SSI) Form that was used in Scotland.
-The Organisation Information Document is used for both commercial and non-commercially sponsored research in the NHS.
+The Organisation Information Document is used for non-commercially sponsored research in the NHS.

 The Sponsor, or authorised delegate, is responsible for sharing the UK Local Information Pack with participating NHS organisations and controls when this occurs.